Attacktix: History

-Series 2 was released in the fall of 2005 and had two starter sets with each containing one random common battle figure from Series Two along with a preset mix of figures, an instructional CD-ROM for Series Two, and a checklist for Series Rwo figures.
+Series 2 was released in the fall of 2005 and had two starter sets with each containing one random common battle figure from Series Two along with a preset mix of figures, an instructional CD-ROM for Series Two, and a checklist for Series Two figures.
 Series Two's mega Republic Gunship figure introduced a special "tether" function in which the Gunship could be detached from the base and 'fly' up to an 8-inch limit from the base.
 This feature allowed the player to attack distant targets while keeping the base out of range of opponents.
 This feature also appeared in a later Boba Fett figure.

 Series 3's release was in January 2006.
 This series introduced a new type of attack with the Tusken Warlord's "Prodder" or "Poker" attack.
 The weapon, similar to a spear, jumps out of the barrel, just far enough to make contact with another figure but never leaves the barrel.

 Series 4 saw the figure roster drop to 18 figures and eliminated the Common rarity group of figures while packing 1 of 6 Rare figures and 1 of 12 Super Rare figures in each booster pack.
 Preview images of a Series 4 starter set showed a set containing Obi-Wan Kenobi, the Tusken Warlord, Luke Skywalker, and Darth Vader.
 However, the final version included Han Solo, Chewbacca, Boba Fett, and Greedo.
 Series 4 also had a repainted mega Republic Gunship.
 Also released was an "Intergalactic Showdown" pack which included the AT-RT mega figure, Luke Skywalker, and Darth Vader alongside Transformers figures Omega Sentinel, Optimus Prime and Megatron with limited edition gold-colored bases.

 In 2006, Hasbro added more figures from the entire Star Wars saga as well as Transformers figures.
 Attacktix figures from both Transformers and Star Wars were sometimes released in the same pack, called an "Intergalactic Showdown Pack."

 Marvel Attacktix, featuring a mixture of characters from Marvel Comics, was the final series, released in 2006.